jBOT: Semantic Jet Representation Clustering Emerges from Self-Distillation: Experiment

 We first evaluate the pre-trained encoder by probing classification on the frozen features from the \texttt{[CLS]} token.
 We probe five-class classification using the student encoder pre-trained on all five classes, and top tagging using the student encoder pre-trained on the t, q, and g classes.
 Following standard evaluation protocols~\cite{caron2021emerging,zhou2021ibot}, we fit a $k$-nearest-neighbor ($k$-NN) classifier with $k=30$ and a linear classifier on the frozen features.
 The performance is shown in Tab.~\ref{tab:5class} (five-class) and Tab.~\ref{tab:top} (top tagging).
 For example, both $k$-NN and linear probe achieve accuracies of around 70\% in the five-class set and 87\% in the top tagging set.

 We then construct a classifier by attaching a MLP head that takes as input the \texttt{[CLS]} token from the pre-trained encoder and perform supervised fine-tuning on the labeled training set.
 To preserve underlying semantic structures learned from pre-training and avoid degenerating into a supervised classifier trained from scratch, we use layer-wise learning rate decay (LLRD)~\cite{bao2022beit,dong2022ftclip} for the fine-tuning: the classifier head receives the largest learning rate, and the learning rate decays by a multiplicative factor in each of the earlier blocks, so that the earliest layers in the encoder receive the smallest learning rate.
 We fine-tune separately using only 10\% and the full training set, scanning decay factors $\{0.6,0.65,0.7,0.75,0.8\}$ and base learning rates $\{4\times 10^{-5}, 8\times 10^{-5}, 2\times 10^{-4}, 4\times 10^{-4}, 8\times 10^{-4}, 2\times 10^{-3}\}$, with a batch size of 1024 for 100 epochs, and then select the model with the best performance.
+The supervised model is trained with the same batch size, number of epochs, and the learning-rate tuning.

 The results are shown in Tab.~\ref{tab:5class} (five-class) and Tab.~\ref{tab:top} (top tagging), and ROC curves are shown in Fig.~\ref{fig:roc-ft}.
-All fine-tuned models perform better than supervised models trained from scratch on the same dataset sizes, with the largest gains seen when the fine-tuning dataset is small (e.g., 10\%), because the self-supervised models are fine-tuned from a feature representation that already encodes meaningful information.
+All fine-tuned models perform better than or match supervised models trained from scratch on the same labeled dataset sizes, with the largest gains seen when the fine-tuning dataset is small (e.g., 10\%), because the self-supervised models are fine-tuned from a feature representation that already encodes meaningful information.
+We note that models fine-tuned on the 10\% labeled data have already been exposed to the full training set during the unlabeled pre-training stage, so the comparison should be interpreted as a probe of label efficiency in practical scenarios where unlabeled data is abundant while labeled data is scarce.
+A controlled comparison with disjoint pre-training and fine-tuning datasets is to be done in future work that scales up to a larger dataset.